jconorgrogan/HermitBench/README.md

 - Any patterns in its self-prompting strategy
 - Any confusion or misunderstandings the model displayed
 - The level of originality and autonomy actually demonstrated
+${isMultipleRuns ? '- The diversity or consistency of topics across multiple runs' : ''}

 Format your response as a JSON object with this structure:
 {